Gluten-Free Cookbooks for Inspiration

 Crazy Sexy Kitchen by Kris Carr and Chef Chad Sarno

 I love to follow Kris Carr, a truly inspiring health activist!
-She always offers fabulous health advice and information that gets me motivated.
+She always offers important health advice and information that gets me motivated.
 This book is absolutely fabulous and filled with scrumptious recipes to try right away.

 The AutoImmune Paleo Cookbook by Mickey Trescott